drvinceknight/gt/_class-notes/extensive-form-games.md

       - Player 2 can take or pass (if take (3,5))
         - Leaf: (4,4)

+Now ask for two students to play but they must submit their instructions.
+To me (written).

-Give out chocolates based on what happened.
+Give out bribentives based on what happened.

+If necessary, write down my own strategy where I pass at first two nodes but take at last two.

+Give out bribentives.

 Now discuss notes:

 - Connection
 - Definitions of a strategy.

-Two same players must now play but write down a recipe for what they would do in each case.

-Play again: give out chocolates.

 Write down Normal Form Game for whole thing.